Question for Short Debate

 We hope that the Augar review, when looking at this, takes into account the broader question of what the system is best able to do.
 It seems to have been delayed yet again, but when it does report, I very much hope it takes into account the idea that there should be a mixed economy operating in higher education, and that there should be some payment from the benefits that will come directly to the individual undertaking the course, which must be proportionate to the overall cost to the system.

-Secondly and most importantly, unless the Government have some control over the system, through grant and aid to institutions, there is a real danger that the Secretary of State will not have the political power to manage and organise the structure in the most efficient way, which must be against the public good.
+Secondly, and most importantly, unless the Government have some control over the system, through grants and aid to institutions, there is a real danger that the Secretary of State will not have the political power to manage and organise the structure in the most efficient way, which must be against the public good.
 In that situation, one hopes very much that the figures which have been bouncing around—reducing the maximum fee from £9,000 to nearer £6,000—have some merit.
 Presumably they would not have leaked if there was not some serious work being done on that.
 What is needed—I hope the Minister will take this away and think about it—is a much broader and deeper understanding of what the system should be, to maximise the benefit not just to individual students but to the economy as a whole.
 By holding control through payment, the present structure is too focused on regulation and not focused enough on growth and support of the sector.
 We need to think of how best to allow the higher education system to realise the good ambitions of the industrial strategy, and the need it poses for high-quality graduates and postgraduates to come out of a system that has some alignment to the broad economic goals of the UK.
 Without that, I do not see how the system can operate.

 Thirdly, we have seen the Government preside over a situation in which part-time higher education has collapsed and is no longer a viable and important part of our higher education system.
 This is a tragedy.
 The noble Baroness made all the points that I would have made on this.
 The figures are absolutely astonishing.
 A 54% reduction in part-time students from a peak of almost 590,000 in 2008-09 is disastrous.
 There have to be multiple routes for individuals who wish to pursue higher education that fit their circumstances and the way they plan their lives.
 For years, almost for decades, this country has been at the forefront in providing that sort of mixed economy: those who want to go straight from school to university can do so; those who wish to take time out and earn a little or do something else and then go to university can do so; those who want to learn while they earn can do so.
 However, that is no longer the case.
 Major institutions such as the Open University are facing bankruptcy simply because of a perverse, market-orientated philosophy that requires students wanting to better themselves to take out additional grants at the most inappropriate time in their lives—when they are trying to save for a mortgage or educate and support their children.
 It is just bonkers.
 I hope very much that, within the overall scheme of policy-making, my points can be taken on board, but the most important is this one—about part-time students.